 Top 6 Questions About Starting BHRT

-Talking about Hormone Optimization can be intimidating and the idea of starting Bioidentical Hormone Replacement Therapy (BHRT) can be scary.
-Often, our certified providers open the discussion with patients as way to address their concerns.
+Talking about Hormone Optimization can be a little scary and the idea of starting Bioidentical Hormone Replacement Therapy (BHRT) can be scary.
+Often, our doctors open the discussion with patients as way to address their concerns.
 Here are the top 6 questions about starting BHRT that our patients ask.

 1. Can I afford BHRT and will my insurance cover it?

-Many insurance companies will cover the diagnostic tests and blood work.
+Many insurance companies will cover the tests and blood work needed for therapy.
 While insurance does not cover pelleting procedures, the pellets are time-released, and may require as few visits as three times a year.
-This is typically much less expensive than other methods of hormone replacement.
+This is usually much less expensive than other methods of hormone replacement.
 It is also important to look at the preventive importance of BHRT over the long term.
 Optimized hormones can help prevent expensive medical procedures and health concerns (heart disease, osteoporosis, and Alzheimers) in the future.